dsoft02/alx-low_level_programming/0x01-variables_if_else_while/README.md

 **Task 5 : Numbers**
 [5-print_numbers.c](./5-print_numbers.c) - program that prints all single digit numbers of base 10 starting from 0, followed by a new line.

+**Task 6 : Numberz**
+[6-print_numberz.c](./6-print_numberz.c) - program that prints all single digit numbers of base 10 starting from 0, using putchar followed by a new line.